 - Use a table saw to rip 1/4″ off of both edges on those eight pieces.
 This removes the rounded edges, and leaves you with a nice square edge on each piece.
 They will also be 5″ wide.

-- Use a router and a ½” rabbeting router bit to remove ½ of the thickness on one long edge of each plank.
-You can see how the rabbet joint edges should look in the image above.
+- Use a router and a 1/2” rabbeting router bit to remove half of the thickness on one long edge of each plank.

-- Use an exterior wood glue like Titebond III Ultimate to glue two of the planks together as shown above – creating a rabbet joint.
-You’ll do this four times, using two boards each time.
+- Use an exterior wood glue to glue two of the planks together – creating a rabbet joint.
+You’ll do this four times, gluing two boards each time.
 These will be your side planks.

 - After you glue each side, use the bar clamps to keep them together.
 Let them dry overnight.